 We also endorse the Panton Principles, which state that "for science to effectively function, and for society to reap the full benefits from scientific endeavours, it is crucial that science data be made open."

-All Ubiquity Press journals and books strongly encourage authors to make the research objects associated with their publications openly available.
+University of Westminster Press strongly encourages authors to make the research objects associated with their publications openly available.
 This includes research data, software, bioresources and methodologies.
 This means that peer reviewers are able to better assess the foundations of claims made, and the research community and wider public are able to similarly validate authors’ work, and are more easily able to extend and build upon it.